druglogics/ags-paper/docs/index.md

 [Topology mutations](#cascade-2.0-analysis-topology-mutations) were also tested as well as a combination of [topology and link operator mutations](#cascade-2.0-analysis-topology-and-link-operator-mutations).
 - The [training data](https://druglogics.github.io/druglogics-doc/training-data.html) for the `Gitsbe` models: *steady state* (calibrated models) vs *proliferative profile* (random models).
 - The type of mathematical model (HSA or Bliss) used in `Drabme` to evaluate the synergies either from the [@Flobak2015] for the CASCADE 1.0 analysis or from the [@Flobak2019] dataset for the CASCADE 2.0 analysis.
-More info on the calcualtions that Drabme does [see here](https://druglogics.github.io/druglogics-doc/drabme-description.html#drabme-description).
+More info on the calculations that Drabme does [see here](https://druglogics.github.io/druglogics-doc/drabme-description.html#drabme-description).
 - The type of output used from `Drabme`: ensemble-wise or model-wise [synergy results](https://druglogics.github.io/druglogics-doc/drabme-install.html#drabme-output).

 ## Summary {-}